dennisreimann/dennisreimann.de/src/articles/2019-02-26-vue-cli-serve-express.md

   - API
 ---

-The Vue-CLI is great, but one thing I struggled with and found no resources on:
-How to serve an Express app alongside the UI without using another process?
+Vue-CLI is great but there were few resources available regarding how to have an Express server run alongside the UI without requiring another process.
 Accomplishing this is actually pretty easy and I hope to provide some guidance with this article.

 ## Starting point

-In my case the Express serves the API for the Vue UI.
+In my case, Express serves the API for the Vue UI.
 This case is also described in the Vue CLI docs:
 Just use the [`devServer.proxy`](https://cli.vuejs.org/config/#devserver-proxy) config for that and you are done.
-But not so fast …
+Not so fast…

-Using the proxy setup you have to start separate servers for the UI and API.
+Using the proxy setup, you have to start separate servers for the UI and API.
-Depending on your case this might make sense, but for me both are intertwined and having one server makes things way easier:
+Depending on your use-case, this might make sense.
+For me, both are intertwined and having one server makes things way easier:
-<mark>In dev mode we can use the existing Webpack Dev Server, which is based on Express;
+<mark>In dev mode, we can use the existing webpack-dev-server based on Express.
-running the E2E tests you will likely need the Express server running as well.</mark>
+You will like need the Express server to run E2E tests as well.</mark>

-Here is how to set this up so that running `vue-cli-service serve` spins up one Express for the API and UI.
+Here is how to set this up so that running `vue-cli-service serve` spins up one Express instance for the API and UI.

 ## Configuration

-Let's start with the `vue.config.js` file, which looks like this:
+Let's start with entries to add to the `vue.config.js` file:

 ```js
 const configureAPI = require('./src/server/configure')